 Of course music can also serve just as powerful a purpose when it sits in the background, setting the mood and framing a broader experience.
 Consider how the soundtrack to a movie provides emotional guidance for a scene, or how music at a moderate volume in a lounge or living room creates ambience to underpin spirited conversation or quiet contemplation.

 My aim with this podcast is to alternately present music capable of creating both of these types of moments.
 As such, it is best enjoyed with a proper sound system or good quality headphones and an active imagination.

 I have shared my version of appropriate music for moments both big and small with many wonderful people over the years.
-From handing out mixed tapes in high school and CD-R compilations in university, through to my time behind the counter at Vinyl Warning and playing radio shows and DJ sets at house parties, bars and clubs across the continents, I’ve always been a fan of musical show-and-tell.
+From handing out mixed tapes in high school and CD-R compilations in university, through to my time behind the counter at Vinyl Warning and playing radio shows and DJ sets at house parties, bars and clubs, I’ve always been a fan of musical show-and-tell.
 Some of my strongest friendships have been forged through sharing and experiencing music, but as we get older we seem to spread ourselves out both geographically and in terms of our priorities.
 The easy weekends of getting a group of friends together to play tunes for hours on end have become fewer and further between.